Eternal Champions: Fighters

-All of the characters returned in the sequel Eternal Champions: Challenge from the Darkside.
+All of the characters would return in Eternal Champions: Challenge from the Darkside.

 Development

 Though only credited within the game under "special thanks", veteran comic book artist Ernie Chan created much of the character designs and art for the game.

 Release

 The cartridge was the second "packaged game" to be included with the Sega Activator, an elaborate infrared ring controller that players stood in and punched and kicked in order to make the characters perform different combat movements.
 It was one of only a few games that actually recognized the Activator and took advantage of most of the features of the unit.
 The player using the Activator was given an advantage of receiving 50% less and inflicting 50% more damage than the player using a regular controller.

 Promotion and other media

 A Slurpee flavor entitled "Sega Eternal Champions Cherry" was once available in 7-Eleven stores throughout the United States.
 It came in cups with pictures of the characters on them, and the bottom of the cup contained a temporary tattoo.
 There was also a special cash and rebate promotion in July 1993 that was featured on MTV.
 Electronic Gaming Monthly sponsored Eternal Champions tournaments in the United States as part of a roaming video game show.
 The game, however, was not yet completed so the participants were only given the choice of four characters to play as: Shadow, R.A.X, Larcen and Slash.

 Two gamebooks, titled Eternal Champions Adventure Gamebook: The Cyber Warriors and Eternal Champions Adventure Gamebook 2: Citadel of Chaos, were released by Puffin Books.
 In the books, the reader controls the newest Champion and travels through time helping the game characters battle a megalomaniacal artificial intelligence called the Overlord, who is bent on replacing them with duplicates so that they cannot change the course of history for the better.
 Both books were released as sticker albums by Panini in 1993.

 Eternal Champions was adapted by the UK Sega Magazine's Sonic the Comic in a stand-alone magazine Eternal Champions Special, which introduced the main characters and served as an adaptation to the game.
-The characters also appeared in two stories in the main Sonic the Comic series, first in Eternal Champions (issues 19-24) and then Larcen's Revenge (issues 37–40) which dealt with the professional thief Larcen Tyler returning to 1920s Chicago and working with the female ninja Shadow Yamoto to take down the crime boss who killed him.
+The characters also appeared in two stories in the main Sonic the Comic series, first in Eternal Champions (issues 19-24) and then Larson's [sic] Revenge (issues 37–40) which dealt with the professional thief Larcen Tyler returning to 1920s Chicago and working with the female ninja Shadow Yamoto to take down the crime boss who killed him.
 Eternal Champions was the only non-Sonic-related Sega property to receive a special issue of Sonic the Comic.